waveform80/picraft/docs/quickstart.rst

     >>> world.blocks[v - Vector(1, 0, 1):v + Vector(2, 1, 2)] = Block.from_name('stone')
     >>> world.checkpoint.restore()

 This concludes the quick tour of the picraft library.
-Several recipes can be found in the next section followed by the API reference.
+Conversion instructions from mcpi can be found in the next chapter, followed by picraft recipes in the chapter after that.
+Finally, the API reference can be found at the end of the manual.

 .. _Minecraft game: https://www.raspberrypi.org/documentation/usage/minecraft/README.md